 The Pulmari River shore and Lake Ñorquinco were our next destinations, where we seated for a while facing this natural wonder of monkey-puzzle trees forming the downhill woods.
 The age of trees is determined by their branches: in the case of old trees, by the fallen or weak branches; whereas young trees are characterized by bright green and well-shaped branches.
 Our eyes and cameras did their best to capture the incredible contrast between the monkey-puzzle trees reflection and the blue color of the water body.

 We left Lake Ñorquinco behind and the road seemed to become narrower due to rock formations with higher number of monkey-puzzle tree woods, outlined on the high part of Mounts Impodi and Cresta de Gallo (rooster comb).

 A few kilometers before arriving at Moquehue, the first houses and cabin accommodation venues made the difference.
 Nature and man live together at this location and the environmental sound is different from what we had just seen.

 We visited Las Araucarias Theme Park, where a qualified guide takes visitors along the trails through the woods to teach the life of this ancient species.
 The piñón (cone) is the fruit of these trees and in older times it was the basic food of the Mapuche residents in this area.

 Eventually, we reached Villa Pehuenia, where we felt at home again in our comfortable cabin opposite Lake Aluminé.
 As the big windows let the twilight in, we turned on our computer to write e-mails to our friends and share some of the moments we had lived in the Pehuenia Circuit.

-See more points of interest in Villa Pehuenia / Moquehue
+Villa Pehuenia / Moquehue